 - Ensuring the Principal and board are aware of their responsibilities and are capable of meeting these responsibilities regarding monitoring support and assessment.
-This includes making sure that each ECT receives a personalised induction programme, designated tutor and mentor support and a reduced timetable. - Ensuring procedures in place with regard to support, monitoring, assessment and guidance are fair and appropriate. - Consulting with the Principal on the nature and extent of the quality assurance procedures in the school. - Taking action to address areas that require further development/support, where an ECT is facing difficulties. - Training induction tutors and mentors to carry out their role effectively. - Contacting a school when the school's responsibilities are not fulfilled. - Ensuring that the Principal has confirmed that the award of QTS has been made. - Ensuring the school is providing a reduced timetable in addition to planning, preparation and assessment (PPA) time. - Ensuring ECTs are provided with a named contact within the appropriate body to raise concerns if they have any. - Ensuring FE institutions are supported in finding schools for ECTs so that they may spend their mandatory 10 days teaching pupils of compulsory school age. - Ensuring records and assessment reports of ECTs are maintained. - Ensuring an agreement is reached with the Principal and the ECT to determine where a reduced induction period may be appropriate. - Ensuring a final decision is made on whether the ECT's performance is satisfactory against the relevant standard. - Ensuring they provide the Teaching Regulation Agency (TRA) with information about ECTs who have started, completed, require an extension, or left partway through an induction period. - Ensuring they respond to requests from schools and colleges for support and guidance with regard to the ECT's induction programmes. - Responding to requests for assistance and advice with training for induction tutors and mentors.
+This includes making sure that each ECT receives a programme of training and support based on the ITTECF, a designated tutor and mentor support and a reduced timetable. - Ensuring procedures in place with regard to support, monitoring, assessment and guidance are fair and appropriate. - Consulting with the Principal on the nature and extent of the quality assurance procedures in the school. - Taking action to address areas that require further development/support, where an ECT is facing difficulties. - Training induction tutors and mentors to carry out their role effectively. - Contacting a school when the school's responsibilities are not fulfilled. - Ensuring that the Principal has confirmed that the award of QTS has been made. - Ensuring the school is providing a reduced timetable in addition to planning, preparation and assessment (PPA) time. - Ensuring ECTs are provided with a named contact within the appropriate body to raise concerns if they have any. - Ensuring FE institutions are supported in finding schools for ECTs so that they may spend their mandatory 10 days teaching pupils of compulsory school age. - Ensuring records and assessment reports of ECTs are maintained and submitted on time. - Ensuring an agreement is reached with the Principal and the ECT to determine where a reduced induction period may be appropriate. - Ensuring a final decision is made on whether the ECT's performance is satisfactory against the relevant standard. - Ensuring they provide the DfE's 'record inductions as an appropriate body' service with information about ECTs who have started, completed, require an extension, or left partway through an induction period. - Ensuring they respond to requests from schools and colleges for support and guidance with regard to the ECT's induction programmes. - Responding to requests for assistance and advice with training for induction tutors and mentors. - Retaining all relevant documentation/evidence/forms on file for six years.